 - serving as a liaison between staff advisors and other student employees on various projects.

-This is an opportunity for students to learn about using tools and strategies to explore and develop their own careers while pursuing their own, more focused professional development and leadership goals while also helping the Berklee community.
-Our graduate assistants should be interested in gaining and sharing detailed knowledge about the resources we offer, job and internship search techniques, arts industry employers, and related topics.
+This is an opportunity for students to learn about using tools and strategies to explore and develop their own careers as they pursue their own, more focused professional development and leadership goals while also helping the Berklee community.
+Career Center graduate assistants should be interested in gaining and sharing detailed knowledge about the office's resources, job and internship search techniques, arts industry employers, and related topics.
 They should also be comfortable communicating and mentoring undergraduate student employees, being ambassadors of the Career Center for the rest of the student body, and being the face of the Career Center.

-To be considered for the Career Center graduate assistantship, please submit your application materials via the Workday link by August 15.
+To be considered for the Career Center or the BGJI graduate assistantship, please submit your application materials via Workday.
+Questions about the position can be directed to email@example.com.